 In 1963, the Reverend Dr. Alan Walker of Sydney, Australia, founded the Life Line Program.
 Life Line was designed to train volunteers to be available by telephone to callers 24 hours a day.
 On the heels of this program, a similar program was created at the Munger Place United Methodist Church in Dallas under the name CONTACT.
-In the Fall of 1966, a class of 150 people began their extensive training as telephone help line volunteers.
+In the fall of 1966, a class of 150 people began their extensive training as telephone help line volunteers.
 On March 27, 1967, CONTACT Dallas became the first center in the United States and the model agency for a nationwide network of crisis intervention lines known as CONTACT USA.

-Recently, CONTACT became the recipient of one of twelve grants given by the Substance Abuse and Mental Health Administration.
-CONTACT does not apply for financial support from United Way.
-The board, staff, and volunteers are committed to offering the caring, positive human contact we believe is an essential resource for individuals, families and communities dealing with everyday life challenges.
+CONTACT Crisis Line is a 501 (c)(3) nonprofit agency funded by contributions from religious and civic organizations, individuals, foundations, and corporations.
+CONTACT does not receive financial support from United Way.
+The board, staff, and volunteers are committed to offering the caring, positive human contact we believe is an essential resource for individuals, families and communities dealing with everyday life challenges